 With support from Harvard University and Arizona-based community stakeholders – including non-profit organizations and journalists – Stories from the Border aspires to humanize the Arizona-Mexico border and provide insight into the diverse lives it affects by providing a space for individuals to share their personal experiences with immigration, asylum, and detention through a narrative and journalistic medium.

 We seek to present these narratives to the public in an accessible, compelling, and informative manner.
 Ultimately, we hope to engage those in Arizona and nationwide to develop a fuller and nuanced understanding of the Arizona-Mexico border, promoting increased civic awareness and engagement at this juncture in our history.

 Click here to find our stories and articles on our Medium page:

-Vivekae Kim is a journalist and a junior at Harvard University, studying social anthropology and archaeology.
-She’s an associate editor and writer for The Harvard Crimson’s weekly newsmagazine, Fifteen Minutes.
+Vivekae Kim is a journalist and a rising senior at Harvard University, studying social anthropology with a minor in history.
+She’s the editor-at-large for The Harvard Crimson’s weekly newsmagazine, Fifteen Minutes.
 Last summer, she wrote for PBS NewsHour Weekend, with coverage ranging from protests at the U.S.-Mexico border to underfunded crisis centers fielding calls from the National Suicide Prevention Lifeline.
 Her central interests surround criminal justice reform and the court system in the context of immigration.

-When she isn’t writing, you can find her dabbling in film photography, curating her Spotify playlists, practicing Korean, or in a Neolithic-era technology Wikipedia rabbit hole.
+When she isn’t writing, you can find her curating her Spotify playlists, practicing Korean, or in a Neolithic-era technology Wikipedia rabbit hole.
 In the future, she hopes to continue to both pursue journalism and work in immigration and civil rights law.

 In her free time, Meena enjoys reading and writing about American political trends, First Amendment issues, and English literature ranging from Transcendentalist verse to contemporary American fiction.
 She aspires to become a political journalist and legal scholar.